Is the COVID-19 Vaccine Safe?

 How Do We Know a COVID-19 Vaccine Will Be Safe and Effective?

 Will I still have to wear a mask and continue COVID-19 safety precautions if I get the vaccine?

 Yes, everyone still needs to maintain these safety precautions for the foreseeable future.
-If you are among the estimated 5% to 10% of people for whom the vaccine is not effective, you could still catch and spread the coronavirus.
+If you are among the small number of people for whom the vaccine is not effective, you could still get COVID-19.
 Studies are looking at whether the vaccine, even when effective at preventing disease, keeps a person from harboring the virus and passing it to others.

 Can I get COVID-19 from the vaccine?

 You cannot get COVID-19 from the vaccine.
 The COVID-19 vaccines created by Pfizer and Moderna do not have any virus or other infectious material in them.
 They are designed to cause your body to make copies of a harmless piece of the coronavirus, so you will not get COVID-19 from the vaccine.
 Side effects such as fever and soreness at the injection site have been reported, particularly after the second injection (both of these vaccines require a second injection three to four weeks later), but the reported COVID-19 vaccine side effects in the trials are not as severe or dangerous as having a bad case of COVID-19 illness.